earthnutDev/a-edge-extends-types/README.md

 you must be looking for [`@types/chrome`](https://www.npmjs.com/package/@types/chrome)

-~~his is not a rollup plugin, but a type package for developing 'edge extend' using ts~~

-like title show。
-A description of the TS type of an [edge extends](), just a little bit, only some I used was given
+It's more like a Chinese version [`@types/chrome`](https://www.npmjs.com/package/@types/chrome) just a little bit, only some I used was given

 ## Development reference